Introduction

 | IEC 62305-4 | Protection of electrical and electronic systems |

-👉 The lightning rod is covered in part 3 (LPS – Lightning Protection System).
+👉 Lightning rods are covered in Part 3 (LPS – Lightning Protection System).

-👉 The surge protector is covered in part 4 (SPM – Surge Protection Measures).
+👉 Surge protectors are covered in Part 4 (SPM – Surge Protection Measures).

 It is a voluntary and fundamental separation.